Use case #0001

 18,841Triggers fired Nov 1–14 — 1,346 per day on average · Zero manual scheduling · No campaign manager required

-Real-timeT11 (NACH bounce) fires within 4 minutes · T26 (EMI calculator) fires within 24 hours · Contextual timing is the core advantage
+Real-timeT11 (ACH bounce) fires within 4 minutes · T26 (monthly payment calculator) fires within 24 hours · Contextual timing is the core advantage

 42 triggers replace 42 recurring manual tasks — but the impact is not efficiency, it is relevance